mulle-core/mulle-testallocator/dox/API_TESTALLOCATOR.md

 ## Environment Variables

-Debug support can be turned on and off with environment variables
+Debug support can be turned on and off with environment variables.

 Variable                         | Description
 -------------------------------- | ------------------------------------